 Hakodate Meijikan

-Whether you're a history enthusiast or just looking to experience a different side of Hokkaido, this cultural gem in Hakodate invites you to explore its timeless appeal.
+Whether you are a history enthusiast or simply want to experience a different side of Hokkaido, Hakodate Meiji-kan is a cultural gem that invites you to explore its timeless appeal.
+Add it to your Hokkaido travel plans for a memorable blend of history, shopping, and local charm.

 - * Please note that the text shown on this page includes machine translations.